Go here to see our current workshops | To register for workshops, contact us by email or phone.

 What if it rains?

 If a light rain is predicted without cold temperatures we will proceed.
 Just wear rain gear, but leave umbrellas in the car.
 If the weather is too inclement, we will have to hold the workshop on another weekend.
+If the weather is iffy, we will proceed with the option of holding part of the workshop in a covered area or indoors.

 What if I have other questions?